MD

 The Real Question

-“Should we have architecture in Agile?”
+The debate should not be: “Should we have architecture in Agile?”

-“What form of architecture discipline enables adaptive delivery without sacrificing enterprise integrity?”
+The correct question is: “What form of architecture discipline enables adaptive delivery without sacrificing enterprise integrity?”

 Architecture’s Role in Agile Organizations